spion/fez/README.md

     var fez = require("fez");

-Requiring `fez` isn't strictly necessary, but is necessary in making `fez.js` self-executable.
+Requiring `fez` isn't strictly necessary, but is needed to make `fez.js` self-executable.
 The only case in which you might not want it is if you have child build specs which are never run on their own.
-Even then, `fez` comes with quite a bit of utility functionality for crafting useful rulesets.
+Even then, `fez` comes with a number of utility functions useful in crafting useful rulesets.

     exports.build = function(rule) {